James Neal (ice hockey): Nashville Predators (2014–2017)

 Neal had an impressive year in 2015–16, scoring 31 goals and 58 points and setting a new Predators franchise single-season record for plus-minus with +27.
-In the 2016–17 season, Neal helped lead the Predators to the organization's first Stanley Cup Finals appearance.
+In the 2016–17 season, Neal helped lead the Predators to the organization's first Stanley Cup Final appearance.
 The Predators faced Neal's old team, the Pittsburgh Penguins, but lost the series four games to two, with the player he was traded for, Patric Hörnqvist, scoring the game-winning goal in the deciding Game 6.

 Vegas Golden Knights (2017–2018)

 On June 21, 2017, Neal was selected by the Vegas Golden Knights in the expansion draft as the Predators' unprotected player.
 After attending the Golden Knights' first training camp, Neal secured a top-line role to open the 2017–18 season.

 On October 6, 2017, he scored the franchise's first two goals in a 2–1 comeback victory over the Dallas Stars, helping the Golden Knights achieve victory in their debut.
 In 71 games for the Golden Knights' successful inaugural season, Neal had 25 goals and 19 assists, placing fourth on the club in goals.